NorskRegnesentral/shapr/cran-comments.md

 ### shapviz

 * Nov 15th 2024 I submitted a PR fixing the issue: https://github.com/ModelOriented/shapviz/pull/162
-The PR was merged to the GitHub version on Nov 16th 2024.
+The PR was merged to the GitHub version of `shapviz` on Nov 16th 2024.
 The CRAN version has naturally not been updated yet.
-I will notify the maintainer when the new version of `shapr` is released on CRAN.
+I will notify the maintainer of `shapvix` when the new version of `shapr` is released on CRAN.